Contribute to Publications

 - Consider using subheads and bullet lists.
 These make good "quick information" tools.

 - Do not include footnotes, diagrams or images.
+Citations should be incorporated into the context of the article.

 - Think education, not promotion.
 Do not spotlight specific products or companies; rather, write about challenges and solutions with technology or administrative procedures (we love case studies).